The radiation field on product cones: Introduction

-i.e., by restricting an appropriate rescaling of the function to the new face.
 The function $\mathcal{R}_{+}[w]$ measures the radiation pattern seen by a distant observer and is an explicit realization of the Lax--Phillips translation representation as well as a generalization of the Radon transform.

-Our main theorem can be stated in terms of the radiation field as $s$, the ``lapse'' parameter, tends toward infinity, and more generally, the compound asymptotics of the solution near the forward light cone.
+Our main theorem can then be stated in terms of the radiation field as $s$, the ``lapse'' parameter, tends toward infinity (a more detailed theorem is stated later as Theorem~\ref{thm:main-thm-v2}):